 BOS sessions that are created without any tenant identification can only use session templates that do not belong to a tenant.
 BOS sessions that are created with tenant identification can only use session templates that belong to that same tenant.

 It is possible to Stage Changes with BOS with tenancy.
-This is subject to the same restrictions described in Sessions with tenancy.
+This is subject to all of the restrictions described in Sessions with tenancy.
 In addition, the request to apply the staged state must include the tenant identification.